Rank one perturbations and Anderson-type Hamiltonians: Introduction

-Let $H$ be a self-adjoint operator on a separable Hilbert space $\cH$.
-Let $\{\f_n\}\subset\cH$ be a sequence of mutually linearly independent unit vectors in $\cH$, and let $\omega=(\omega_1, \omega_2, \hdots)$ be a random variable corresponding to a probability measure $\p$ on $\R^\infty$.
-Assume that $\p$ satisfies Kolmogorov's 0-1 law (see subsection \ref{ss-01} below).
+In this spirit, let $H$ be a self-adjoint operator on a separable Hilbert space $\cH$.
+Let $\{\f_n\}\subset\cH$ be a sequence of linearly independent unit vectors in $\cH$, and let $\omega=(\omega_1, \omega_2, \hdots)$ consist of independent, identically distributed random variables $\omega_n$ corresponding to a probability measure on $\R$.
+Assume that the probability distribution satisfies Kolmogorov's 0-1 law (see Subsection \ref{ss-01} below).